Table of Contents

 The third type of air separation is via membrane separation technologies.
 This is a modern technology that is not yet well established but is potentially very promising.
 This is the most recent technology and new developments are constantly emerging from this, such as new types of membranes and hybrid systems involving both cryogenic distillation and pressure swing systems.
 Currently, dense ceramic membranes are used.
 This technique can separate oxygen from the air, usually at high temperatures of 800-900°C. This method also has high by-product purity recovery, so can be used to potentially separate out any component of air (Hashim, 2011).

 Traditionally, ceramic membranes with mixed ionic electronic conducting (MIEC) characteristics have been looked at because this has been known to potentially produce high purity oxygen.
 This type of membrane actually does not need electrodes or an external circuit to run.
 In figure 4 above, it is illustrated that the oxygen partial pressure gradient actually creates an internal short circuit through the electronic conductivity (Hashim, 2011).

-This technology is still very new, and is being researched.
-There is a potential for very high-quality product, and separation is possible at high temperatures (liquefaction is not necessary).
-Although this is not yet widely used, it is predicted that this will be the dominating method in industry in the future (Hashim, 2011).
+This technology is still very new and is being researched.
+There is a potential for a very high-quality product, and separation is possible at high temperatures (liquefaction is not necessary).
+Although this is not yet widely used, it is predicted that this will be the dominating method in the industry in the future (Hashim, 2011).

 2 References and Bibliography